vktr274/computer-vision-image-correction-enhancement/README.md

 ![Original Grayscale and Delta Image](images/orig_vs_delta.png)

+We can see higher contrast between the nuclei and the background in the delta image.

 Next we used a Gaussian filter with a kernel size of 7 and $\sigma = 0$ to smooth both the original grayscale image and the delta image.
 After that we performed Otsu's thresholding on the smoothed images and compared the results.

 ![Original Grayscale and Delta Image Thresholding](images/orig_vs_delta_otsu.png)

-We can see better separation of the nuclei from each other in the binary image created from the delta image.
+However, we do not see a significant difference between the original grayscale image and the delta image after thresholding.